sbhaumik004/BHAUMIK-SHAH/README.md

 3.**Interpretation and Decision-making:** The interpretation of analytics results requires expertise and understanding of context.
 Misinterpretation of data,biases or incorrect decision-making could lead to ineffective outcomes.

-4. **Budget & Resource Constraints:** Insufficient resources, both financial and human, could impact the project's scope, timeline, and quality.
+4.**Budget & Resource Constraints:** Insufficient resources, both financial and human, could impact the project's scope, timeline, and quality.